Can You Save Too Much in a Health Savings Account?

 It's also worth noting that people who are over 65 can knit this and the aforementioned strategy together.
 Even if you used non-HSA assets to cover your healthcare expenses and leave your HSA money undisturbed until age 65, you could pull the money out tax-free for any reason, provided you've saved your receipts for the healthcare expenses you covered out of pocket in the years before that.

 Yet even as HSAs allow for withdrawals for nonhealthcare expenses under certain conditions, it's also important to spend through HSA assets in retirement.
 That's because inherited HSAs don't have the same tax flexibility that IRAs do.
 If a spouse is the beneficiary of an HSA, he or she can maintain the account as an HSA and continue to take advantage of those generous tax benefits.
 On the other hand, if someone other than the spouse is the beneficiary of the HSA, the HSA and its attendant tax benefits cease to exist upon the death of the original HSA owner.
 That means the inherited amount is fully taxable to the beneficiary.
-Given those drawbacks, that suggests that HSA owners with a nonspouse beneficiary (or a spouse beneficiary with a limited expected life span) prioritize HSA withdrawals.
+Given those drawbacks, that suggests that HSA owners with a nonspouse beneficiary (or a spouse beneficiary with a limited or equal expected life span) prioritize HSA withdrawals.